Film Permit Process

 Notification templates are available:

-Staff will notify you when your permit has been approved.
+Staff will notify you when your permit has been approved and ready for payment.

 NEW: The Hamilton Film Office has moved to a contactless permitting process.
 Permits and associated fees must be paid by credit card over the phone 905-546-4233.
 Staff will email a detailed invoice and receipt along with the approved permit.